 The George C. Marshall Research Library in Lexington, Virginia, announces a unique research and writing opportunity for undergraduate students in the area.

-- Give undergraduate students studying history at area institutions an opportunity to undertake research and writing projects using the research library’s rich and vast holdings of primary sources.
+- Give undergraduate students studying history or another related field an opportunity to undertake research and writing projects using the research library’s rich and vast holdings of primary sources.

 - Scholars may choose topics in twentieth-century diplomatic, military, or political history from 1898 to 1960—the approximate dates of George C. Marshall’s public service—that can be supported, in large part, by the collections that reside in the archives.

 - Scholars who write about a subject relating to George C. Marshall’s service with the Army or government are eligible for the Larry I. Bland Scholars Prize.

 - Interested students submit an application.
 Applicants must either be a declared a history major/minor, a declared major/minor of a related field, or working on a specific project for which our archives could provide important support.

 - Students plan to undertake a substantial research paper.